seanbradley/Concert_Talent/README.md

     pip freeze -l

-To delete everything in a file using vi...
+To delete everything in a file using Vim...

 esc
 :1,$d

-...then right-click inside vi to paste from clipboard.
+...then right-click inside Vim to paste from clipboard.

 ------------------------------------------------------------------------

-TODO:  Adjust this...
+TODO:

+Explain uWSGI params.

+Explain how to use test server...

-You can also use uWSGI as an http server, for testing purposes.
-If you have a copy of your website checked out in the current directory, you can run
+_You can also use uWSGI as an http server, for testing purposes.
+If you have a copy of your website checked out in the current directory, you can run_

     uwsgi --http 127.0.0.1:9090 --pyhome ./env --module application --callable app

 ------------------------------------------------------------------------